Irish Home Rule movement: Opposition from the Lords

-Two attempts were made by Liberals under British Prime Minister William Ewart Gladstone to enact home rule bills.
+Two attempts were made by Liberals under British Prime Minister William Ewart Gladstone to enact home rule.
 By 1885 Gladstone, impressed by Parnell, believed that the Irish people were "fitted for self-government" and had become personally committed to granting Irish home rule.
 With a three-hour Irish Home Rule speech Gladstone beseeched parliament to pass the Government of Ireland Bill 1886, and grant home rule to Ireland in honour rather than being compelled to do so one day in humiliation.
 The bill was defeated in the Commons by 30 votes.

 The Bill led to serious riots in Belfast during the summer and autumn of 1886 in which many were killed, and was the cause of a split in the Liberal Party.
 The Liberal Unionists allied with Lord Salisbury's Conservatives on the issue of Home Rule until formally merging in 1912.
 The defeat of the bill caused Gladstone to lose office.

 After returning to government after the 1892 general election Gladstone, made a second attempt to introduce Irish Home Rule following Parnell's death with the Government of Ireland Bill 1893.
 This bill was drafted in secret and considered flawed.
 It was steered through the Commons by William O'Brien, with a majority of 30 votes, only to be defeated in the Conservative's pro-unionist majority controlled House of Lords.

 In 1894, the new Liberal leader Lord Rosebery adopted the policy of promising Salisbury that the majority vote of English MPs would have a veto on any future Irish Home Rule Bills.
 The Nationalist movement divided in the 1890s.
 The Liberals lost the 1895 general election and their Conservative opponents remained in power until 1905.